The video link is at the bottom of the page.

 C. Gnosticism is the Spirit of Anti-Christ

-John links the spirit of the antichrist to Gnosticism in his first epistle:
+John associates the spirit of the antichrist with Gnosticism in his first epistle.

 Beloved, do not believe every spirit, but test the spirits, whether they are of God; because many false prophets have gone out into the world.
 By this you know the Spirit of God: Every spirit that confesses that Jesus Christ has come in the flesh is of God, and every spirit that does not confess that Jesus Christ has come in the flesh is not of God.
 And this is the spirit of the Antichrist, which you have heard was coming, and is now already in the world.